Mobile Credential

 Where can I use my Mobile Credential?

-Your Mobile Credential will work at any door on campus with iPhones and Android devices, provided you’ve been granted access to that door.
+Your Mobile Credential will work at any door on campus with an iPhone, Apple Watch, Samsung Galaxy and other eligible Android phones, provided you’ve been granted access to that door.
 You can also make purchases with J-Cash, dining dollars or your meal plan at any location where you would usually use your J-Card.

 According to this, my card should work at X location.
 What’s going on?